-Connecting this to my life, the narrative of Joseph has perpetually taught me that trials must be seen in light of their eternal value.
-The more I studied Joseph's life, the further I am convinced that momentary troubles cannot outweigh the glory that awaits us (Rom.
-8:18).
-His story of forgiveness and reconciliation is not merely sentimental, but is an exemplary life where one trusts in the presence and favour of the Lord in the middle of sufferings.
+life where one trusts in the presence and favour of the Lord in the middle of suffering.
 The past couple of months, God has been doing a slow (often painful) but deep work of forgiveness and reconciliation in my relationship with my family.
 Encountering this story continued to encourage my journey through working against bitterness and resentment, as well as to acknowledge how God has used suffering, loss, and pain in my family in order to continue to mould our characters.
-The secret I find with Joseph was that God's Spirit was living in him.
+The secret I found with Joseph was that God's Spirit was living in him.
 And, the hope this offers is that because God's Spirit lives in me, through Jesus, God will continually grant me grace and power to overcome and walk through trials.
 Moreover, I am learning that God's ways truly are not our ways (Isa.
 55:8).
-For example, God preserved the life of
+For example, God preserved the life of Joseph using many different people.
+In the divine standpoint, Reuben's suggestion to throw Joseph into the pit was a great fit into the sovereign game-plan.
+For Reuben's human standpoint, he failed because he was not able to return his brother back to their father.
+This showed me that even in my failures and disappointments, God uses them in order to sovereignly work in my life, for His glory and my good.